 Au and Sb grades and lode thickness were estimated using the two-dimensional ("2D") accumulation method for all lodes with the exception of Brunswick.
 The 2D accumulation method requires that Au and Sb grades are multiplied by true thickness to give an Au and Sb accumulation.
 This method assigns weights to composites of different lengths during estimation.
-The interpolation method used was ordinary kriging with the exception of Cuffley Deeps and Alison South, in which inverse distance squared was used.
+The interpolation method used was ordinary kriging with the exception of CM210 Domain 6, CD Domain 3, AS 230 Domain 2, CSE 213, CSE 212, Sub KC, NSP 39/49 lodes, and Youle 500 domains 2 and 3, which used the inverse distance squared method.
 The estimated grade is then back-calculated by dividing estimated Au accumulation and estimated Sb accumulation by estimated true thickness.
-Brunswick Lode was estimated using a conventional three-dimensional ("3D") block modelling method.
+The Brunswick Lode was estimated using a conventional three-dimensional ("3D") block modelling method.
 A 3D wireframe was created for both hangingwall and footwall contacts of the lode.
 Samples within these wireframes were selected and composited to 1 m intervals.
 Au and Sb grades were estimated into blocks contained within the hangingwall and footwall contacts.